Mobeen-01/DevOps-Notes/Project Management Methodologies in Software Development.md

 Each smaller task is passed through the 4 phases i-e plan, design, build, test.

 # 3. Scrum
 Scrum is a subset of the agile approach.
-It is a framework used for project management that prioritizes accountability, teamwork, and iterative progress in order to achieve a clear goal.
+Other methodologies, such as Kanban or Extreme Programming (XP), also fall under the Agile umbrella but have different practices and approaches.
 The scrum method is based on a simple premise: begin with what is easily seen or known.
 Once you’ve done that, you can then start tracking progress and making changes as needed.
+In essence, Agile is the overarching philosophy that guides the software development process, while Scrum is a specific framework that operationalizes Agile principles into practical methods for teams to follow.

 There are three pillars to remember when using the scrum framework: adaptation, inspection, and transparency.

   - **Framework within Agile:** Scrum is a specific framework within the Agile methodology.
 It defines roles (Scrum Master, Product Owner, and Team), events (Sprint, Sprint Review, Sprint Retrospective), and artifacts (Product Backlog, Sprint Backlog, Increment).
   - **Time-Boxed Iterations:** Work is organized into time-boxed iterations called Sprints, usually 2-4 weeks long.
 At the end of each Sprint, a potentially shippable product increment is delivered.